 Hymenocallis harrisiana is a deciduous species from Mexico.
 The strap shaped leaves are glaucous, as it comes from an arid area.
 The flower has a small scented corona (crown).
 Each flower lasts only one night.
 Photos taken by Alberto Grossi and Jay Yourch.

 Hymenocallis liriosme growing in the Lady Bird Johnson Wildflower Center.
-It is native to Texas as well as several other southern states.
-Photos of plants in bloom taken April 2004 by Lee Poulsen.
-An additional photo of a bulb and seeds supplied by Joe Shaw of Conroe, Texas, was taken by Jim McKenney.
+It is native to the southern US in Texas, Oklahoma, Arkansas, Louisiana, Mississippi, and Alabama.
+Photos 1-2 of plants in bloom taken April 2004 by Lee Poulsen.
+Photo 2 of a bulb and seeds supplied by Joe Shaw of Conroe, Texas, was taken by Jim McKenney.
 Two of the seeds are already germinating.
-The ruler measures inches.

 Hymenocallis littoralis is a vigorous evergreen species from Mexico and Guatemala which grows with its roots in the water during the warm growing season, making a good garden subject in warm climates.
 It requires protection during cold winters.
 The lovely white flowers have long narrow reflexed petals behind a central cup.
 Several flowers are carried on each sturdy 70-90 cm. stem.
 Photos by Bill Dijk and Alberto Grossi.